From Vulnerabilities to Remediation: A Systematic Literature Review of LLMs in Code Security: Prompting strategies for detecting and fixing vulnerabilities

 \section{Prompting strategies for detecting and fixing vulnerabilities}

-While LLMs show promise in detecting and fixing vulnerabilities, their effectiveness is not solely determined by model architecture or fine-tuning, it also heavily depends on how the prompts are structured.
-Well-crafted prompts can guide LLMs towards more accurate and efficient solutions, while incomplete or ambiguous prompts may result in partial or ineffective solutions~\cite{zhang2024empirical}.
-This section explores the impact of various prompting strategies on the detection and fixing performance of LLMs.
-To summarize the studies for the reader, Table~\ref{tab:prompt} lists the different prompting strategies, and corresponding studies.
+While LLMs show promise in detecting and fixing vulnerabilities, their effectiveness is not solely determined by model architecture or fine-tuning, it also depends on prompt design.
+Well-crafted prompts can guide LLMs towards more accurate solutions, while incomplete or ambiguous prompts may result in ineffective solutions~\cite{zhang2024empirical}.
+In this section, we address RQ2.1 by exploring the impact of various prompting techniques on the detection and fixing performance of LLMs.
+Table~\ref{tab:prompt} summarizes the different prompting techniques and corresponding studies.